robbins/robbins.page-site/content/projects/walnut/index.md

 +++
 title = "Walnut"
-description = "A course scheduler app for Android with a modern UI following Material Design 3." weight = 1 insert_anchor_links = "heading"
+description = "A course scheduler app for Android with a modern UI following Material Design 3." date = "2024-09-12" template = "post.html"

-#[extra]
-#local_image = "/projects/project-1.jpg"
 +++

-Walnut is a course scheduling app built for CSCB07, the Software Design course at UTSC, in a team of 5.
+[Walnut](http://github.com/b07boys/walnut) is a course scheduling app built for CSCB07, the Software Design course at UTSC, in a team of 5.

 # Features
 - Course timeline generator that accounts for prerequisites